 Because the mutated genes that cause hereditary cancer are inherited from a person's parents, every cell in the body of a person with such a mutation contains the mutation.

 It usually takes more than one mutation to cause cancer, but people who inherit a cancer-causing mutation are that much more likely to get cancer in their lifetimes.

-About 90 percent of all cases of cancer are sporadic cancers.
+About 90 percent of all cases of cancer are sporadic cancers; for ovarian cancer, 80 percent are sporadic.
 Unlike hereditary cancer, in which mutations are passed on from parents, in cases of sporadic cancer, the mutation occurs spontaneously — often from unknown origins and reasons.

 Doctors believe that these mutations are caused through exposure to risk factors for cancer during a person's lifetime.

 Ovarian cancer often does not cause many early signs until the cancer grows.
 The following are the most common symptoms of ovarian cancer.
-These symptoms can be common.
 In women with cancer, they are more likely to occur more than 12 times in a month.

 - Pelvic or abdominal pain

 - Difficulty eating

 - Feeling full quickly when eating

 There are several ways to detect ovarian cancer and all begin with a physical exam, including a pelvic exam to feel the vagina, rectum and lower abdomen for masses or growths.
 Your doctor may also order other tests, including: